ClintEsteMadera/email-sending-service/readme.md

-# Mailit
+# E-Mail Sending Service

-> A tiny drop-in REST API to send emails.
+> A tiny REST API to send e-mails.

 ---

-Mailit is a drop-in microservice for sending emails over a REST API.
+E-Mail Sending Service is a microservice for sending emails over a REST API.

 First, create a config.json with your SMTP settings: